-HED's Science & Technology Studio Leader Louis Hartman on "Designing for a Forensic Crime Laboratory" in a free webinar from Lab Manager
+HED's Science and Technology Studio Leader Louis Hartman on "Designing for a Forensic Crime Laboratory" in a free webinar from Lab Manager

 Hear HED's Science & Technology Studio Leader Louis Hartman's take on "Designing for a Forensic Crime Laboratory," in this free webinar from Lab Manager!
 The piece also features Ken Mohr, Sr. Forensic Planner/Programmer of HED's joint-venture DBA, Crime Lab Design.